ariary/Hack-weak-strcmp-code/README.md

 	    wecantapeanythingevenwrongpwd
 	    Congratulations you are log in
 	    [Inferior 1 (process 3577) exited normally]
 To note that another technique is to observe which strings are comparated by strcmp by putting breakpoint and manipulating register.
+Here we just bybass the comparaison mechanism

 ## Other Way
 ### Using strings